Stridsvagn69420/Aegis/README.md

 - a DNS server, being a sort-of combination of BIND/Unbound and Pi-Hole/AdGuard DNS, that features blacklists and encrypted DNS
 - a Linux/Unix stub resolver, similar to systemd-resolved, that does standard and encrypted DNS lookups

 They're packed into a single project, because a recursive DNS server needs to have some kind of resolution implemented anyway.
+So it's a single application where switching between a standalone DNS server and stub resolver for Linux is just a matter of configuration.

 ## DNS-Server
 A simple overview of what Aegis will listen on and how it will be composed: